solid/webid-profile/notes/pre-final-draft.md

    `rdfs:seeAlso`, `solid:publicTypeIndex`, or `solid:privateTypeIndex` as
    predicate and load the objects of those triples.

-**Note** : Once all of the accessible extended profile documents have been loaded, the profile will consist of all statements with the WebID as subject, regardless of which document the statements occurred in.
+Once all of the accessible extended profile documents have been loaded, the profile will consist of all statements with the WebID as subject, regardless of which document the statements occurred in.
 An app with only public permissions will see only statements from publicly accessible extended profile